-This course introduces candidates to the field of educational technology and current technology tools for instructional settings.
+Introduces candidates to the field of educational technology and current technology tools for instructional settings.
 Using standards-based and theoretical frameworks for effective technology integration, candidates develop technological skills using a variety of current tools and discuss their applications for teaching and learning.
-Emerging trends and issues, including the Common Core standards, as well as implications of the digital world in relation to ethical, legal and equity issues in a global society are introduced.
+Emerging trends and issues, including the Common Core standards as well as implications of the digital world in relation to ethical, legal and equity issues in a global society are introduced.
 Course activities help candidates gain an understanding of the field, develop skills using digital tools and formulate their own philosophy of educational technology.

 Phase II Core

-This course examines leadership and change issues surrounding the integration of educational technology in schools.
-Resources, strategies, tools and techniques for designing, developing, implementing and evaluating critical aspects of leadership in educational technology issues in schools and classrooms are addressed.
+Examines leadership and change issues surrounding the integration of educational technology in schools.
+Resources, strategies, tools and techniques, for designing, developing, implementing and evaluating critical aspects of leadership in educational technology issues in schools and classrooms are addressed.
 Topics include teacher professional development models and approaches, planning and evaluation of training, technology implementation strategies, relationship management, the role of change agents and leadership strategies.
 Historical perspectives and change shaping the field of educational technology are also examined.
 Activities focus on developing knowledge and skills that prepare candidates to assume leadership roles in implementing technology change in schools.

-This course focuses on the production of multimedia learning objects and explores the application of creative video-making and digital storytelling for instructional contexts.
+Focuses on the production of multimedia learning objects and explores the application of creative video-making and digital storytelling for instructional contexts.
 Candidates learn how to create, capture, prepare and publish audio and video products using a variety of multimedia authoring tools, applying learner-centered principles to the design and development of these products.
-Special emphasis is placed on examining effective pedagogical approaches and instructional strategies of multimedia products for flipped and online classrooms.
+Special emphasis is placed on examining effective pedagogical approaches and instructional strategies of multi-media products for flipped and online classrooms.

 Innovative Project Pathway

-The focus of this course is the supervised design of a situated innovative project in the field of educational technology.
-It is informed by the completion of a literature review and organized as an action research-systemic, intentional study of one’s own professional practice.
+Supervised design of a situated innovative project in the field of educational technology.
+It is informed by the completion of a literature review and organized as action research – systemic, intentional study of one’s own professional practice.
 A curricular unit or educational technology application, Section Three, is designed for implementation.
-The project is implemented, data is collected, analyzed and displayed and, finally, implications/recommendations are discussed in Section Four.
+The project is implemented, data collected, analyzed, and displayed and finally, implications/recommendations are discussed in Section Four.
 Instruction results in a completed Innovative Project and a virtual presentation.

-This is the initial course for students whose research will culminate in the completion of a master’s thesis.
+This course is the initial course for students whose research will culminate in the completion of a Master’s thesis.
 Students will be involved in a supervised independent inquiry of study built upon a literature review.
-Along with the course instructor, students will work with an assigned thesis mentor who will guide and support them through the development and writing of a literature review and the introductory chapter of the thesis.
+Along with the course instructor, students will work with an assigned thesis mentor who will guide and support the student through the development and writing of a literature review and the introductory chapter of the thesis.

-This course focuses on a study in the nature of the systematic inquiry, a survey of methods employed in research and an explanation of evaluation methodology, as well as the use of research and evaluation methods in actual school situations.
+A study in the nature of systematic inquiry, a survey of methods employed in research and an explanation of evaluation methodology, as well as the use of research and evaluation methods in actual school situations.
 Topics include identification of education research problems, use of library resources, data gathering and processing, and evaluation of research articles.
-EDRH 794 required Pre-req is EDRH 795